DriveQuantPublic/react-native-drivekit/README.md

 ## How to install the DriveKit SDK in your React Native application?

+### Installation for Expo projects

+Integration with Expo is possible when using a development build.
+You can configure the project via config plugins or manually configure the native projects yourself (the "bare workflow").

+*NOTE:* React Native DriveKit SDK cannot be used in the pre-compiled Expo Go app because React Native DriveKit uses native code that is not compiled into Expo Go.

 ### ➡️ Step 1: Install the Core module

 First you need to install the Core module.